Why a $1,000 phone could be just the beginning

 So while the shiniest, most powerful devices are still locked on a path to their highest prices yet, there's still a strong demand for midrange and entry-level phones aimed at people with tighter budgets or more basic needs.

-If a $1,000 phone sounds too outrageous, you may need to find beauty in a humbler phone, or get over the sticker shock and accept that the days of a $500 flagship phone are long behind us.
+If a $1,000 phone sounds too outrageous, you may need to find beauty in a more modest phone, or get over the sticker shock and accept that the days of a $500 flagship phone are long behind us.

 Read now: Huawei knocks off Apple to become No. 2 phone seller